 Czech Republic

-Ivan Hašek's team started the qualifying campaign with a victory over the Faroe Islands (2-1).
-Patrik Schick, who hadn't been called up since September, scored a brace.
-The Czechs remain unbeaten in regular time over their last five World Cup qualifiers (3 wins, 2 draws), keeping clean sheets in three of those matches.
-Additionally, the Czech Republic has scored at least two goals in 4 of their last 5 matches in this tournament.
+Ivan Hasek's squad began their qualifying campaign with a 2-1 victory over the Faroe Islands, with Patrik Schick, who hadn't been called up since September, scoring twice.
+The Czechs are unbeaten in regular time in their last five World Cup qualifiers (3 wins, 2 draws), keeping clean sheets in three of those matches.
+Additionally, the Czech Republic has scored at least two goals in 4 of their last 5 games in this tournament.

-- The team has not scored more than two goals in their last 7 away World Cup qualifying matches.
+- The team has not scored more than twice in their last 7 away World Cup qualifiers.

 Predicted lineup for Czech Republic (4-3-3)

-Defender Tomáš Holeš was injured in the last round.
+Defender Tomas Holes sustained an injury in the last round.

 Referee